TJgamingOP9966/SourceProperly/README.md

 # Source Properly
-This repo holds an updated, improved version of the tutorials found on theSourceCode YouTube.
+This repo holds an updated, improved version of the tutorials found on TheSourceCode YouTube.

 ## Prerequisites
 Make sure you installed